addyosmani/backbone-fundamentals/README.md

 var compiled_template = _.template( $('#mainViewTemplate').html() );
 ```

-With RequireJS and the text plugin however, it's as simple as saving your template into an external text file (say, `mainView.html`) and doing the following:
+With RequireJS and the text plugin, it's as simple as saving your template into an external text file (say, `mainView.html`) and doing the following:

 ```javascript
 require(['js/app', 'text!templates/mainView.html'],
     function(app, mainView){
         var compiled_template = _.template( mainView );
     }
 );
 ```

-That's it!.
-You can then go applying your template to a view in Backbone doing something like:
+That's it!
+You can then apply your template to a view in Backbone as usual:

 ```javascript
 collection.someview.el.html( compiled_template( { results: collection.models } ) );
 ```

 All templating solutions will have their own custom methods for handling template compilation, but if you understand the above, substituting Underscore's micro-templating for any other solution should be fairly trivial.